Our US website cwst.com site is currently under construction, hence we are redirecting it to our UK site cwst.co.uk.

 Since this time, laser peening (or LSP) technology has seen developments that have resulted in decreased costs as well as increased throughput.

 Laser Peening is a surface engineering process that places deep residual compressive stress into key areas of a component.
 This process increases the resistance of materials to surface-related failures.

 Laser peening can also be used to strengthen thin sections of a component or harden a surface as well breaking up hard materials.

-The LSP process does not utilise the thermal effects of a laser, instead it uses the dynamic mechanical effects of a shockwave that is imparted by a laser to modify the surface layer of a target material.
+The laser peen or laser shock peening process does not utilise the thermal effects of a laser, instead it uses the dynamic mechanical effects of a shockwave that is imparted by a laser to modify the surface layer of a target material.

 Other potential applications of LSP forming have also emerged for the automotive, power generation, nuclear waste disposal, drilling, medical implants and recreational sports.

-In addition, the laser shock peening process allows for less cold work enabling greater retention of residual compressive stress in high load and/ or thermally challenging conditions.
+In addition, the laser peen process allows for less cold work enabling greater retention of residual compressive stress in high load and/ or thermally challenging conditions.